-Carrots are known and loved for their health benefits, their brilliant color and sweet taste, their low price year-round, and for their versatility in different recipes from sweet to savory dishes.
-Carrots add flavor and color to any recipe when shredded in salads, diced in soups, sliced in stir fry and roasted or grilled with colorful root vegetables.
+Carrots are known and loved for their health benefits, their brilliant color and sweet taste, their year-round low price, and for their versatility in different recipes from sweet to savory dishes.
+Carrots add flavor and color to any recipe when shredded in salads like Salad e Kalam, diced in soups (Soup e Jo, and Soup e Morgh e Zaferani), sliced in stir fry and roasted or grilled with colorful root vegetables.
 Carrots are also the main component of this favorite Persian stew, Khoresh Havij Ba Aloo.

 Havij is Farsi for carrot and Aloo is plum, in this case dried plum or prune.
 This Azeri/Persian stew (khoresh) is one of my mom’s recipes (Havij Khurushi in Azeri) and she used to make it often and I always loved it; she made it without the prunes.
 This is a variation of her recipe and I’ve added prunes and fresh lemon juice.
 Carrots are julienned into thin sticks and are cooked with chunks of beef, plump prunes and lemon juice.
 The natural sweetness of prunes combined with the fresh lemon juice give this stew a lovely tangy flavor.